skn3/forme/README.md

 ## <a name="inputType"></a> Input Type

 Forme will intelligently try to guess the input 'type' you have defined.
 It does this by looking at the API's you have called on the input.
 You can override the type by calling `input.type('foo')`.
-The type is only used when returning the template vars with `forme.template()`, it does not alter how forme handles the input.
+The type is only used when returning the template vars with `forme.templateVars()`, it does not alter how forme handles the input.

 When Forme is guessing the input type, it lets the most recently called API take precedence.
 So for example if we call `input.is('email').secure()`, the guessed type will be `password` and not `email`.